etam4260/disasteraidr/README.md

 in R from various sources associated with disaster aid allocation in the UNITED STATES.
 This is an ongoing project with the University of Maryland Hazards and Infrastructures team.
-Currently ‘cleaned’ datasets come from HUD, NOAA, and FEMA
+Currently ‘cleaned’ datasets come from HUD, NOAA, and FEMA.
+The main transformations come in CPI adjustments and conversion of row details associated with the location to FIPS/county level resolution.
+US Territories are left out in some of the dataset such as Guam, Puerto Rico.

 ## Installation